Rui-San/LAPR2_2023_2024/docs/sprintC/us022/01.requirements-engineering/Readme.md

 * **AC1:** All required fields must be filled in.
 * **AC2:** The new entry must be associated with a green space managed by the GSM.
 * **AC3:** The new entry must exist in the To-Do list.
+* **AC4:** When the task enters agenda its default status must be "PLANNED"
+* **AC5:** Execution date and time must be introduced and not empty.
+* **AC6:** The task to add to the Agenda must be with status "PENDING", meaning that it was not planned yet.
+* **AC7:** At least one valid task must be selected before typing execution date and time.

 ### 1.4.
 Found out Dependencies